Converg3nce/matic-docs/docs/home/blockchain-basics/import-account-to-metamask.md

 <img src={useBaseUrl("img/home/congratulations.png")} />

 By default, only ETH is listed in Metamask.
+If you already have Matic tokens then that too will be listed automatically.
 In order to view your other tokens, you can click on Add Tokens and search the token you want to be listed.